Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Resource theory preliminaries

 \subsubsection{Weight and robustness monotones}

-Various functions have been used as measures of the distance of a resource from the set of classical common-cause boxes in previous work~\cite{de2014nonlocality,GellerPiani,beigi2015monotone, Beirhorst2016Bell,Cavalcanti2016Measures,Brito2018tracedistance,geometry2018}.
+Various functions have been used as measures of the distance of a resource from the set of classically realizable common-cause boxes in previous work~\cite{de2014nonlocality,GellerPiani,beigi2015monotone, Beirhorst2016Bell,Cavalcanti2016Measures,Brito2018tracedistance,geometry2018}.
 In what follows, we highlight some of these which are monotones in our resource theory.

 The {\em nonlocal fraction}, which we denote here by $M_{\textup{NF}}$, is the minimum weight of the nonfree fraction in any convex decomposition of the resource,

 The nonlocal fraction was proven to be a resource monotone relative to (a superset of) the {\LOSR} free operations in Ref.~\citep[Sec.~5.2]{de2014nonlocality}, though it is there termed the `EPR2' measure.